Savanna0/deep-learning-challenge/README.md

 - What steps did you take in your attempts to increase model performance?
   - I changed the number of hidden layers to three with no change.
 Then I attempted to change the number of neurons for both of the hidden layers with no significant change.
+For the final attempt, I used the attempt with the three hidden layers while also adding more epoch to 120 instead of 100.
+In all attempts, the accuracy rate was 72%, which was down 1% from original model.

 ## Summary